KhaledYaish0/Agents-creator--Autogen/README.md

 ---

 ## Project Nature
-Inspired by *AutoGen’s Day 5: Creating Autonomous Agents*, the project is designed to be:
+Creating Autonomous Agents, the project is designed to be:
 - **Educational** – demonstrates distributed agent runtimes and autonomous code generation.
 - **Entertaining** – every run creates different personalities and ideas.
 - **Edgy** – unpredictable outcomes by design.